Factsheet

 Evidence Base

-This factsheet was developed following expert review by researchers from Climate Schools Plus at the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney.
+This factsheet was developed following expert review by researchers from the Matilda Centre for Research in Mental Health and Substance Use at the University of Sydney.
+A list of sources that also informed this factsheet is provided below.

 Something missing?